epitsov/Programming-Languages-Part-A/README.md

 # Programming-Languages-Part-A
 My solutions for the PL A course.
 It was my first encounter with ML and functional programming language.
+The course helped me view code in a different way and improved my recursive thinking it also tought me concepts like currying, pattern matching and how to use and create higher order functions( like filtering,mapping and folding).
 I found the course hard, but learned a lot of things doing it.